By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Neural timing and motor unit coordination are more important than peak strength for explosive performance
+• Neural timing and motor unit coordination are important factors for explosive performance

 • The transition phase between force absorption and propulsion determines energy preservation efficiency